jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

-When I started working on this blog and implemented it in [Gatsby](https://www.gatsbyjs.com/), it was important to develop good support in the project for VS Code and to be able to effectively debug issues as they arose using that tool.
+When I started working on this blog and implemented it in [Gatsby](https://www.gatsbyjs.com/), it was important to develop good support in the project for VS Code and to be able to effectively debug issues as they arose and edit content using that tool.

 ![Visual Studio Code Screenshot](./vscode-screenshot.png)